 As noted, the project includes a mix of housing types and lot sizes.
-Attention has been given to compatibility by locating larger lots at the project boundaries with smaller lots, and the assisted living facility, internal to the project (refer to accompanying PUD documents).
+Attention has been given to compatibility by locating larger lots at the project boundaries with smaller lots, and the assisted living facility, internal to the project.

-The proposed assisted living facility would not be the only medical development in the neighborhood.
+The proposed assisted living facility would not be the only medical related use (assisted/independent living have onsite medical staff) in the neighborhood.
 Across Mountain Street to the southwest is a 7-acre medical complex with 157,000 square feet of building space.
-Medical services at the assisted/independent living facilities are not open to the public and are for the benefit and security of those residing within the facilities.